List of awards and nominations received by Selena Gomez

-Gomez received critical praise for her performance as Mabel in the Hulu mystery-comedy series Only Murders in the Building (2021–present), which garnered her the Satellite Award for Best Actress – Television Series Musical or Comedy, as well as nominations for a Critics' Choice Television Award, a Primetime Emmy Award, and three Golden Globe Award for Best Actress in a Comedy Series.
-She also won three People's Choice Awards and received the award for Outstanding Performance by an Ensemble in a Comedy Series at the 31st Screen Actors Guild Awards.
-As an executive producer of the series, Gomez has received four Primetime Emmy nominations for Outstanding Comedy Series—making her the most-nominated Latina producer in Emmy history.
-Gomez earned a Grammy nomination for Album of the Year through her contribution to Coldplay's ninth studio album.
+Gomez received critical praise for her performance as Mabel in the Hulu mystery-comedy series Only Murders in the Building (2021–present), which earned her the Satellite Award for Best Actress in a Television Series – Musical or Comedy, and nominations for the Critics' Choice Award and the Primetime Emmy Award, as well as four Golden Globe Award nominations, all for Best Actress in a Comedy Series.
+She also won three People's Choice Awards and received the Actor Award for Outstanding Performance by an Ensemble in a Comedy Series.
+As an executive producer of the series, Gomez has received four Primetime Emmy Awards nominations for Outstanding Comedy Series—making her the most-nominated Latina producer in Emmy history.
 Her collaboration with Rema on the "Calm Down" remix earned five Billboard Music Award nominations and won Top Afrobeats Song.
-The track also earned the MTV Video Music Award for Best Afrobeats, a nomination for Song of the Year, and was recognized by ASCAP as Pop Song of the Year.
+The track also earned the MTV Video Music Award for Best Afrobeats, and was recognized by ASCAP as Pop Song of the Year.

-At the 77th Cannes Film Festival, Gomez and her co-stars in Emilia Pérez (2024) jointly won the Best Actress Award, with the ensemble also earning nominations at the Critics' Choice Movie Awards and the Screen Actors Guild Awards.
-Gomez also received nominations for the BAFTA Award and the Golden Globe Award for Best Supporting Actress, and was appointed Chevalier de l'Ordre des arts et des lettres by the Government of France.
-Her joint album with Benny Blanco, I Said I Love You First (2025), yielded "Bluest Flame", which received a Grammy nomination for Best Dance Pop Recording.
+At the 2024 Cannes Film Festival, Gomez and her co-stars in Emilia Pérez (2024) jointly won the Best Actress Award, with the ensemble also earning nominations at the Actor Awards and the Critics' Choice Awards.
+She later received nominations for the BAFTA Award and the Golden Globe Award for Best Supporting Actress, and was appointed Chevalier de l'Ordre des arts et des lettres by the Government of France.
+Her collaborative album, I Said I Love You First (2025) with Benny Blanco, yielded "Bluest Flame", which received a Grammy nomination for Best Dance Pop Recording.
 In addition, Gomez has earned several accolades for her philanthropic efforts and mental health advocacy work.
 Her beauty brand, Rare Beauty, was included in Times 2024 list of the 100 most influential companies.